By Natalie Buchwald, LMHC | Last Updated: November 8th, 2024

 • Addressing current mental health conditions (e.g., depression or anxiety)

 Your therapist may be able to help you address the deeper triggers for derealization disorder.
+Additionally, EMDR therapy can be an effective approach for processing traumatic memories that may be contributing to derealization.

 They can also help you build emotional regulation routines that allow you to take care of yourself every day.